matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 # Running the Pipeline

-This pipeline is designed to be run in 3 stages: 1.) initial quality assessment of raw FASTQs; 2.)
-FASTQ trimming and quality assessment of trimmed reads; & 3.) genome assembly and quality assessment.
-By utilizing the comment mark (#) in the Snakefile, the workflow can be run stepwise, permitting the review of MultiQC reports before and after trimming, before proceeding with genome assembly & further analyses.
+This pipeline is designed to be run in 4 stages: 1.) initial quality assessment of raw FASTQs; 2.)
+FASTQ trimming and quality assessment of trimmed reads; 3.) genome assembly and quality assessment; & 4.) genome annotation.
+By utilizing the comment mark (#) in the Snakefile, the workflow can be run stepwise, permitting the review of FastQC, MultiQC, & QUAST QC reports before subsequent steps.
+The workflow can be run in full by "uncommenting" all stages in the Snakefile.
 To run the Snakemake workflow on a HPCC:

 ```bash
 snakemake --cores 10 --use-conda